rohilrao/investment-tech-tree/README.md

    - Click "Add node" or
    - Click on an existing one to edit it.
 2. **Make changes**
-   - Modify values in the editor (on the right) and click "Save".
+   - Modify values in the editor (on the right) and click "Save (Only temporarily)".
    - Move the node to change its position.
    - Resize the node if needed.
 3. **Copy the JSON**